Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs

 \subsection{SumCheck on Plonk-based Encodings}

-The key difference between the SumCheck used in HyperPlonk and the example shown in Section \ref{sec: SumCheck} is in the polynomial structure.
-While that example shows how SumCheck runs on a single polynomial of arbitrary degree, HyperPlonk runs SumChecks on the Plonk polynomial, which involves the \textit{products} of multilinear polynomials.
-The polynomial in Eq. \ref{eq:gate}, for example, consists of 5 terms, each of a different degree. \autoref{fig:SumCheck_example} shows an example of how a SumCheck of a three-polynomial product is computed.
+The key difference between the SumCheck used in HyperPlonk and the example in Section~\ref{sec: SumCheck} lies in the structure of the underlying polynomials.
+While the earlier example operates on a single polynomial of arbitrary degree, HyperPlonk applies SumCheck to a version of the Plonk polynomial in~\autoref{eq:gate}, as well as other polynomials discussed in~\autoref{sec:sc_hw_section}.
+These polynomials consist of the \textit{products} of multilinear polynomials, with terms of varying degrees. \autoref{fig:SumCheck_example} shows an example of how a SumCheck of the product of three multilinear polynomials is computed.

-In the example from Section \ref{sec: SumCheck}, we computed the evaluations at 0 and 1, because the result of summing over all variables yielded a univariate polynomial of degree 1.
-In this example, however, when we sum over all variables, we have a univariate \textit{degree 3} polynomial.
-From elementary algebra, such a polynomial must be evaluated at \textit{4} unique points to fully characterize the polynomial.
+In the example from Section \ref{sec: SumCheck}, if $g(X)$ was multilinear, we would only need the evaluations at $X_1 = 0$ and $1$ because the result of summing over all variables yielded a univariate degree-1 polynomial.
+In this example, however, after summing over all variables, we are left with a univariate \textit{degree-3} polynomial.
+As mentioned in \autoref{sec:mle_poly} (and from basic polynomial principles), a degree-3 polynomial must be evaluated at \textit{4} unique points to fully characterize the polynomial.
 In the figure example, in the blue region, we are iterating over $[X_2,X_3] = [0,0], [0, 1], [1, 0], [1, 1]$ to compute the evaluations.
-For each iteration (red region), we must evaluate each polynomial at $X_1 = 0 , 1, 2, 3$.
-Then, in the green region, we compute the product for $X_1 = 1$ across all polynomials, and then sum across iterations.
-This is repeated for $X_1 = 2, 3, 4$.
+For each iteration (red region), we must therefore evaluate each polynomial at $X_1 = 0, 1, 2, 3$.
+(Here, $X_1 = 2, 3$ are the \textit{extensions} that we compute from the existing evaluations at $0, 1$.)
+Then, in the green region, we compute the product for $X_1 = 0$ across all polynomials, and then sum across iterations.
+This is repeated for $X_1 = 1, 2, 3$.
 After the summations, each polynomial's MLE table is updated with a random challenge $r$ from the verifier.
-For example, a table $t'$ (for round 2) can be constructed from an table $t$ (from round 1) using the formula $t'[i] \leftarrow (t[2i + 1] - t[2i])r + t[2i]$.
+We refer to this step as \textit{MLE Update}.
+For every boolean hypercube instance (e.g., $(X_2, X_3)$ in \autoref{fig:SumCheck_example}), we extrapolate the linear polynomial in $X_1$ to the value of $r$.
+For example, a table $t'$ (for round 2) can be constructed from a table $t$ (from round 1) using the formula